 - Prepare for packing into moulds

-Your mixture should still be powdery when you move it about with your hand or spoon, but when you grab a hand full and squeeze it should stay packed together.
+Your mixture should still be powdery when you move it about with your hand or spoon, but when you grab a handful and squeeze it should stay packed together.
 A good test of this is to drop your lump of squeezed mix into your bowl.
-If it breaks apart completely it needs more liquid, either water-based colour or water, if the mixture is too soggy, add more bicarb and citric to dry it out.
+If it breaks apart completely it needs more liquid, either water-based colour or water if the mixture is too soggy, add more bicarb and citric to dry it out.

 You should now have a variety of bath bombs ready to pop in the bath!
 Well done and enjoy!

 What are the Benefits of Including Citric Acid?